Acetone

 For straightening frizzy hair, straightening tinsel, and crimping hair.
 Be careful as they can melt the hair and tinsel if the setting is too high.
 Dampen the pony's hair, add a lot of conditioner and set the iron to low when using these tools.
 Don't use heat on color changing hair as it will melt.

 Most collectors don't recommend curing pony hair with a curling iron as the prolonged heat exposure can cause it to become frizzy.
+It's important to thoroughly rinse out products like conditioner after use.

 This is very different from Hydrogen Peroxide (H2O2) which is considered safe.